- Tuesday, 1 June 2021 at 4:25 am

-Priority Area 1 in under , ensures specialist family violence response and primary prevention workforces have highly developed technical skills and capabilities, and supports workplaces to foster cultures that prioritise continuous learning.
+Priority Area 1 in Strengthening the Foundations, the First Rolling Action Plan 2019-22 under Building from Strength, ensures specialist family violence response and primary prevention workforces have highly developed technical skills and capabilities, and supports workplaces to foster cultures that prioritise continuous learning.

 Key project updates